7D2DMods/NPCs/Mods/AnimationSDX/ReadMe.md

 AnimationSDX
 =======================

-Provides a mecanim animation layer for use for external entities to control their animations.
-This version does not support Root Motion, so must be disabled in the Unity3d bundle in the XML.
+Provides a Mecanim animation layer for use for external entities to control their animations.
+This version does not support Root Motion, so that must be disabled in the animator component of the Unity3d bundle and in XML as shown below.

 A sample entityclass entry called SDXTemplate is provided as an easy way to include the MecanimSDX class.
 It extends off of the zombieTemplateMale.